mahmutaunal/Kriptex/README.md

 # 🔐 Kriptex

-Kriptex is a modern Android app for secure AES-based text encryption and decryption with biometric protection, QR code generation, theme/language selection, and local history tracking.
+Kriptex is a modern Android app for secure AES-based text encryption and decryption, QR code generation, theme/language selection, and local history tracking.

 ## 🚀 Features